-Capital receipts from the sale of HRA RTB properties during 2022/23 totalled £12,686k and all of this was retained by the Council.
+Capital receipts from the sale of HRA RTB properties during 2023/24 totalled £9,872k (including Section 42 lease premiums and repayments of discounts), net of admin fees of £140k.
+These funds have been fully retained by the Council.

 5. RENT ARREARS